 So for now, I'm using up the last of my summer and looking forward to the newness and new adventures of fall semester, which is officially my last fall semester at BYU.
 It's been a long, winding, sometimes never-ending road, but I'm nearly there and it has definitely been a good ride so far!

 Look at my long hair!
 Me with Kaiti (Far left) and roommates Jordan and Dana.
 Love these girls!
-Oh, yeah,
+Oh, yeah, we went to a roller derby and it was so fun!
+Summer is great! |

 Friday, July 6, 2012